 The Chase Sapphire Preferred® Card is a great match for busy millennials who value convenience and comfort above everything else, but who are also firm believers that traveling broadens the mind.

 Finally, the Chase Sapphire Preferred® Card is competitive when it comes to the intro reward bonus.
-New cardholders can earn 60,000 bonus points after spending $4,000 in the first 3 months from account opening.
-That’s equal to $750 towards travel when you redeem through Chase Ultimate Rewards® or $600 in cash back.
+New cardholders can earn 80,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $1,000 when you redeem through Chase Ultimate Rewards®.
 Additionally, you can earn 2x points on all other travel purchases and 1 point per dollar spent on other purchases.

 - Introductory APR: N/A.